avikodak/BengaluruStartupInterviews/README.md

 * Print 2d array in a sorted order where all the values are sorted row wise
 * Find N largest/smallest element in an array
 * Given N arrays which are sorted how do you find the smallest range such that atleast one element is present in each array
+* Kth largest/smallest element for infintely larged sized array

+**Strings**
+* Reverse words in a given string
+* Given a string find first non repeating character
+* How do you check whether two strings are rotations of each other
+* Run length encoding
+* Print all permutations
+* Check whether two strings are anagrams to each other
+* Given a sequence of words print all words together which are anagrams to each other

 **BITS related**